open-telemetry/opentelemetry-java-instrumentation/docs/contributing/writing-instrumentation-module.md

 work with variables, method params, etc. Both the owner class and the field class must be known at compile time for it to work.

+Use of `VirtualField` requires the `muzzle-generation` gradle plugin.
+Failing to use the plugin will result in ClassNotFoundException when trying to access the field.

 ### Why we don't use ByteBuddy @Advice.Origin Method

 Instead of